Except as otherwise noted in these rules, the rules of the NFHS (high school) shall be in effect.

 Substitutions

 There is no limit on the amount of substitutions per team.
-During the course of the regular season teams are allowed to pick up players that are not on their roster in order to field a full team.
+During the course of the regular season teams are allowed to use players that are not on their roster in order to field a full team.
 In playoffs, players must be on the roster in order to play.

 Time

-The game will play two (2) 20-minute halves separated by a brief 2 minute halftime break.
+The game will play four (4) 10-minute quarters separated by a brief 1-2 minute halftime break.
 There's a 5 minute grace period, and if a team doesn't have 4 players ready to play on the court, the game will be a forfeit.

 Overtime